MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-dashboards.md

 #### How long does it take after setup for the dashboard to provide useful information on the organization?

-It can take up to 24 hours after the initial set up for the reports to be provisioned.
+It can take up to 24 hours after the initial setup for the reports to be provisioned.
 If it takes longer than that, please contact Microsoft Support for assistance.

 #### Does the inventory dashboard represent data in real time?